dmitryserbin/azdev-release-orchestrator/README.md

 By default, new release deployment uses default stage [triggers](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/triggers?view=azure-devops#env-triggers) configured in the target pipeline.
 In order to deploy specific or manual stages, you need to specify target stages using `Filter Definition Stages` option.

 - Filter Definition Stages: target specific deployment stage(s) (comma separated) (optional)
-- Filter Artifact Tag: enable new release filtering by primary build artifact tag (optional)
+- Filter Artifact Tag: enable new release filtering (last 100 builds) by primary build artifact tag (optional)
-- Filter Source Branch: enable new release filtering by primary artifact source branch name (optional)
+- Filter Source Branch: enable new release filtering (last 100 builds) by primary build artifact source branch name (optional)
 - Release Variables: override release variables of the target release pipeline when creating a new release (optional).
 Specified release variables must be configured to be `settable at release time` in the release.
 Values in `Name=Value` format, special characters supported, new line separated

 > Template: new release deployment with automated stage triggers